tokenspice/tokenspice/README.md

 - (WIP) [oceanv3](assets/netlists/oceanv3/about.md) - Ocean Market V3 - initial design.
 EVM.
 - (WIP) [oceanv4](assets/netlists/oceanv4/about.md) - Ocean Market V4 - solves rug pulls.
 EVM.

-The next two sections will show how TokenSPICE netlists are structured, by elaborating on the simplegrant (pure Python) and simplepool (Python+EVM) netlists.
+To learn more about how TokenSPICE netlists are structured, we refer you to the [simplegrant](assets/netlists/simplegrant/about.md) (pure Python) and [simplepool](assets/netlists/simplepool/about.md) (Python+EVM) netlists, which each have more thorough explainers.

 # 🐟 Updating Envt